Generate malicious QR codes to hack phones and scanners

 Because a person cannot detect a malicious QR code before scanning it, the relatively large payload of a QR code can work to the benefit of a hacker, especially when paired with vulnerable devices.
 The tool we will use today to create them is called QRGen.
 It will take a payload and encode it into a QR code using Python.

-QRGen comes with a built-in book which contains many popular exploits, which is extremely useful if you have time to sit down with the same device you want to exploit and learn which ones work for it.
+QRGen comes with a built-in library that contains many popular exploits, which are extremely useful if you have time to sit down with the same device you want to take advantage of and find out what works for it.

 For a pentester who wants to test anything using a QR code scanner, simply purchasing the scanner itself and running the exploits can lead the scanner to behave in unexpected ways.